Eniamza/blog-sync/properly-add-kali-repositories-to-linux-mint.md

 1731 packages can be upgraded.
 Run 'apt list --upgradable' to see them
 ```

-Again, **REFRAIN FROM DOING SO!** and let's quickly jump into implanting our safetynet before we do anything stupid (In w)
+Again, **REFRAIN FROM DOING SO!** And let's quickly jump into implanting our safety net before we do anything stupid (In which I'm good at)

+## Adding a safety net to prevent breaking upgrades!

+---

+We're going to set the Kali Linux repository we added as a low priority so that we don't accidentally upgrade from the repository and face loads of package conflicts!